Joy Morrow, Principal

 Computer & Information Technology

-Jathan Wright teaches Computer Science to 8th grade and high school student and also works as a hardware and software technician at NHA.
-He received his bachelor’s degree in Digital Media and Web Technology in May 2015, and became the official web designer for the Georgetown-Howard University Translational Biomedical Science Program in August 2015.
+Jathan Wright teaches Computer Science to 8th grade and high school students, and also works as a hardware and software technician at NHA.
+He received his bachelor’s degree in Digital Media and Web Technology in May 2015, and became the official web designer for the Georgetown-Howard Universities Translational Biomedical Science Program in August 2015.
 Mr. Wright also knows graphic design, computer programming, video game programming, animation, and more.
 He is an alumni of NHA who graduated in December 2010 and is determined to help the school become the best that it can be.

 Angela Eisenbart has taught art at all grade levels at NHA since 1998.
 Originally from Italy, she studied commercial and graphic art at the Art College in Genoa, Italy, graduating with honors.
 She is a career artist and graphic designer with an impressive list of professional credentials from her decades of work in Milano, New York, and Washington, DC.
 But Mrs. Eisenbart always longed to express herself in the fine arts, and turned that passion to teaching.
 She exhibits a remarkable ability to draw out the talents of her students.
 Her basic approach to teaching is that artistic ability is not just an innate talent but can be learned or improved just like other activities.